Selling an Inherited Home: What You Need to Know

 I continued to view other units over the next few weeks as we negotiated, and what I remember most from that search are the estates.
 Most were like the first unit I saw—dark, depressing, obviously vacant for some time, and often with the added bonus of a musty odor.

-Since then, I’ve shopped for other homes in Heritage Hills—for myself and with family and friends—at least a dozen times, purchased and renovated another estate, and, most recently, staged 10 more estates for sale.
+Since then, I’ve shopped for other homes in Heritage Hills—for myself and with family and friends—at least a dozen times, purchased and renovated another estate, and staged more than ten estates for sale.

 Having purchased, staged, and viewed so many homes and estates over the years, I’ve compiled a few lessons learned to help you when selling an inherited home.
 These rules apply to all homes being sold but are especially relevant to those caught in the emotional and often rushed selling situation associated with an estate.